outdreamer/build-a-cure-1/README.md

 # Current Functionality

-Right now these are the supported features:
+Right now these are the supported use cases/features:

 ## 1. Generate graph from Smile Formula Bond Pairs